What is Hydraulic Pressure and Why is it Important?

 The Hydraulic System

-The fluid travels from one component to the next within a hydraulic system through a hydraulic hose.
+The fluid takes a journey from one part to the next in the hydraulic system, all thanks to the trusty hydraulic hose.

 How to Control Hydraulic Pressure